 Some injuries, like a broken bone or airbag burns, are easy to spot.
-However, other injuries, such as whiplash and herniated discs, are not always noticeable until pains and aches reveal themselves.
-A concussion, a common accident injury, is not always apparent as most people believe you have to lose consciousness, but that is not always true.
+However, other injuries, such as whiplash and herniated discs, are not always noticeable until the aches and pains reveal themselves.
+A concussion, a common auto accident injury, is not always apparent as most people believe you have to lose consciousness, but that is not always true.

 After an accident, you should always seek out chiropractic treatment right away.
 If you suffered serious injuries like broken bones or head trauma, you should go to a hospital after a wreck for immediate emergency medical attention.

 Common Car Accident Injuries

 One of the most common injuries reported from car accidents is whiplash.
 While this varies in degree and treatment required, whiplash is extremely common because of the body's natural reaction to being jerked in an uncomfortable position.
 Essentially, whiplash occurs when the body is whipped back and then forward beyond its normal limits, developing micro-tears in the surrounding ligaments.
 Symptoms from whiplash can include:

 - Neck stiffness